saad-sahir/messinn/readme.md

 MessiNN: Football Analysis using Computer Vision

 Welcome to the repository for MessiNN, a project designed for real-time analysis of football matches using advanced computer vision techniques.
-This README provides an overview of the project, installation instructions, usage guidelines, and additional resources.

 Table of Contents